gauditech/gaudi-docs/docs/core-concepts/hooks.md

 }
 ```

-Make sure to `export` the function.
+Make sure to `export` hooks functions so Gaudi can find them.

 ## Hooks usage

+Hooks can be used in several places.

 ### Model hook